 It seems odd to think about maintaining business as usual and hiring new people at the same time.
 Understandably, some companies are reluctant to hire, as they’d rather take care of their existing team.
 However, in a world that is changing so rapidly, it could be the only solution.
 Otherwise, you could be putting the entire company’s future at risk.

-The last 12 months have accelerated the use of digital in all industries.
+2020 and 2021 have accelerated the use of digital in all industries.
 Although many businesses already had digital transformation on their agenda for the next few years, 2020 ensured it was an immediate priority.
 With a rise in remote work, video calls, ordering online and basically relying on tech to carry out even the simplest of tasks, businesses that are not embracing digital are suddenly out of the loop, losing business and unable to continue as normal.
 It’s tech businesses or those who have already taken the steps towards digitising that have been able to continue as usual, while those who have remained stuck in old habits struggle to survive.

 It’s one thing to take care of your existing team and ensuring you put their needs first, but an entire hiring freeze may cause more issues.
 Furlough schemes will not last forever, and by the time they are over, the world may have moved on with shopping habits, consumer behaviours and even ways of working changing by the day.
 New candidates will expect flexibility that comes with having access to cloud computing and working from home.
 In contrast, customers will expect smooth user journeys and a seamless user experience online as they would from in-person interactions.